aimanyongki/mmistakes/_posts/2019-09-26-remote-sensing-concept.md

 The range and the type of numbers used in a raster layer determine how the layer is displayed and processed.
 For example, a layer of elevation data with values ranging from -51.257 to 553.401 would be treated differently from a layer using only two values to show land and water.

 ### Coordinate Systems
-<p>The location of a pixel in a file or on a displayed or printed image is expressed using a coordinate system.
-There are two basic coordinate systems:<p>
+The location of a pixel in a file or on a displayed or printed image is expressed using a coordinate system.
+There are two basic coordinate systems:

 #### File Coordinates
-<p>File coordinates refer to the location of the pixels within the image (data) file.
-File coordinates for the pixel in the upper left corner of the image always begin at 0, 0.<p>
+File coordinates refer to the location of the pixels within the image (data) file.
+File coordinates for the pixel in the upper left corner of the image always begin at 0, 0.

 #### Map Coordinates
 Map coordinates may be expressed in one of a number of map coordinate or projection systems.
 The type of map coordinates used by a data file depends on the method used to create the file (remote sensing, scanning an existing map, and so forth).